zombieslayer2977/KingdomsOfArden-ToolHandler/README.md

 Heroes Integration:

-* Comes with the following four skills
+* Comes with the following skills
     * SkillDisenchant: disenchanted items gives you bottles of enchanting instead of experience as is the case with the Heroes bundled SkillDisenchant (More on that later)
-    * SkillForge: Skill to adjust / increase improvement quality of items (anvil on top of a block with fire underneath)
+    * SkillForge: Skill to adjust / increase improvement quality of items
-    * SkillRepair: repair the durability of the item, does not affect improvement quality (normal anvil)
+    * SkillRepair: repair the durability of the item, does not affect improvement quality
+    * SkillSalvage: regain resources from salvage
     * SkillSoulSap: Charge soul gems (Emeralds) of varying power based on enemy's level.
 (More on this later)

 Potion Effects: